taniokah/AITOK/ntcir-18/MedNLP-CHAT.md

 The labels for each answer are objective labels (‘medicalRisk’, ‘ethicalRisk’, and ‘legalRisk’) judged by experts considering German laws and medical guidelines.

+Data size:
-Data size: Each language comprises approximately 200 pairs of Question, Answer, and Answer labels.
-Out of the 200 language pairs, 100 (each) are released as a training set.
+German dataset comprises 112 pairs of Question and Answer as test set.
 Questions and answers are created by humans, referencing responses from a chatbot.
 Answer labels represent the evaluation of the answers, which will be estimated in this task.
-There are six labels comprising three objective labels (medicalRisk, ethicalRisk, and legalRisk) assigned by experts based on Japanese/German laws and medical guidelines.
+There are three labels (medicalRisk, ethicalRisk, and legalRisk) assigned by experts based on German laws and medical guidelines.

 Languages:
 Step 1: Data is created.